Last updated on November 22nd, 2022 at 05:09 pm.

 If you are having home improvements made to your property then you should check that the correct licences have been applied for.
 Builders will sometimes indicate that either this isn’t necessary or they have made the application themselves.
 However, ultimately it is the owner who is responsible and you are liable for fines and sanctions if the correct permits are not in place.
 Failure to apply can even lead to the demolition or reversal of the project in the worst scenarios.

 The regulations around clamping down on illegal building work have recently increased.
 For example, in the Valencia Region prior to new legislation, town halls would not usually take action against work done before the 20th August 2010 after four years had elapsed.
 Since this date, refurbishments and similar building work must have remained unchallenged for 15 years.
 After this, the town hall no longer had the legal power to intervene even though the work is still not entirely legal.
 However, this is now expected to change for rustic properties.

 The project of new law

-The law is changing and there are some important modifications that people should be aware of.
+The law is changing and there are some important modifications in the Valencia Region that people should be aware of.
 The most important change would be, in rustic areas there will be no time limit against illegal constructions.
 Whenever the work was done, you can be required to apply for the correct planning permissions.
 If the land is not considered to be suitable for the purpose you can even be required to demolish the work done.
 This may also happen in other regions of Spain shortly.